Milestones, Memory and Loss

 The third, of course, involves food: Imagine, if you will, a grumpy eight-year-old who has just been picked up from school after a particularly traumatic PE lesson.
 I was being awful, stroppy and grumpy.
 My grandparents tried their best to cheer me up, but nothing was working, as far as I was concerned my life was over.
 I just sat there watching Emmerdale.
 She was out cooking in the kitchen, and the next memory, although insignificant in the grand scheme of things has stuck with me since.
 The news had just turned on, and Fred from How2 was presenting.
 It was about floods somewhere, but I was interrupted by my nan gave me a tray of food, not the burgers I was expecting, but something new and comforting - a hotpot.
 It was so good, that I asked for the recipe, and as far as I can tell, it's the first recipe that I had ever asked for.
 Obviously I've kept it till this day.

 Three small memories, but three foundational ones.
 We're not too far from the end of this year and the first anniversary of her death, and to say it doesn't still hurt would be a lie.
-I get upset every time I speak to or see one of my remaining grandparents - every interaction has this doomed feeling of inevitability to it.
+I get upset every time I speak to or see one of my remaining grandparents - every interaction has this doomed feeling to it, and deep down the fear of more loss is terrifying.
 I have met another milestone, I'm moving into that stage of adulthood where the last feelings of invincibility from childhood are being stripped away.
 Death is more real than ever, but my feelings of despair and fear about it are gone.
 I believe that everyone dies twice - the first time when their heart stops beating, and the second when their name is uttered or read for the last time.
 Once our lives end, we exist only in the memories of others, and by committing these memories to the internet they may indeed outlive me, and the name of Barbara Clarke could still be floating around way after I am gone.
-2020 has been a horrific year, so many have lost so much, and I hope this is a milestone in our culture - one that makes us more compassionate and pulls us out of the cloud of individualism and into a place where society works for the betterment of everyone, and not just a few.
+2020 has been a horrific year, so many have lost so much, and I hope this is a milestone in our culture - one that makes us more compassionate and pulls us out of the cloud of individualism and into a place where society works for everyone and not just a few.

 A wise greek once said that :